TrivadisPF/platys-modern-data-platform/tutorials/iot-vehicle-tracking/README.md

 Leave this running in the terminal window.

 ---
 **Note:** You can shortcut this workshop here by skipping step 1 and publishing directly to Kafka instead of MQTT.
-In that case skip to [Step 2](https://github.com/gschmutz/event-driven-microservices-workshop/tree/main/09-vehicle-tracking-application#step-2---using-ksql-to-refine-the-data) and use the following command instead of the one above `docker run trivadis/iot-truck-simulator '-s' 'KAFKA' '-h' $DOCKER_HOST_IP '-p' '9092' '-f' 'JSON' '-vf' '1-49'` after you have created the necessary kafka topic.
+In that case skip to [Step 2](https://github.com/gschmutz/event-driven-microservices-workshop/tree/main/09-vehicle-tracking-application#step-2---using-ksql-to-refine-the-data) and use the following command instead of the one above `docker run trivadis/iot-truck-simulator '-s' 'KAFKA' '-h' $DOCKER_HOST_IP '-p' '9092' '-f' 'JSON' '-vf' '1-49' '-topics' 'vehicle_tracking_sysA'` after you have created the necessary kafka topic.

 ---